By Hana Creger and Alvaro Sanchez

 Isn’t it time to try something new?

-Ed’s Note: Hana Creger is Environmental Equity Coordinator and Alvaro Sanchez is Environmental Equity Director at The Greenlining Institute.
+Ed’s Note: Hana Creger is Environmental Equity Manager and Alvaro Sanchez is Environmental Equity Director at The Greenlining Institute.